 Challenge number Detail of challenge 1 Student academic progress is monitored twice a year so that we are always supporting our students and directing resources appropriately.
 Overall students who are entitled to pupil premium funding make as much progress as their peers at Oaklands School.
-Our challenge is to direct resources appropriately to support identified students, whilst effectively supporting the remainder of the cohort.
-2 Well-being support - Targeting appropriate support to develop resilience (see Oaklands' Values above) 3 Independent Living skills - Targeting support that enables students to progress on their journey to adulthood (see Oaklands' Mission Statement above)
+Our challenge is to continue to ensure that there isn't an achievement gap between disadvantaged and non-disadvantaged students, and to direct resources appropriately to support identified students, whilst effectively supporting the remainder of the cohort.
+2 Well-being support - Targeting appropriate support to develop resilience (see Oaklands' Values above).
+Our challenge is to ensure that all students have bespoke well-being support in place as required, and to direct resources to support social and emotional learning.
+3 Independent Living skills - Targeting support that enables students to progress on their journey to adulthood (see Oaklands' Mission Statement above) Our challenge is to ensure that all students have bespoke independent living skills support in place as required.
+4 Social and emotional learning to support positive behaviour Our challenge is ensure that all students are effectively supported to develop positive behaviour, such that they can contribute to making the school environment a positive and happy place to be.